OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:28

 One of the teachers of the law came and heard them debating.
-Noticing that Jesus had given them a good answer, he asked him, “Of all the commandments, which is the most important?”
+Noticing that Jesus had given them a wise answer, he asked him, “Of all the commandments, which is the most important?”

 ## Mark 12:29